 The plot centered around Fester’s 25-year absence after a falling out with Gomez.
 The Addams’ crooked lawyer, Tully Alford (Dan Hedaya), was in deep debt to Abigail Craven (Elizabeth Wilson) and plotted to help her steal the Addams’ wealth using her “son”, Gordon (Lloyd), who resembled Fester.
 The film also starred Christina Ricci as Wednesday, Jimmy Workman as Pugsley, Carel Struycken as Lurch and Christopher Hart’s hand as Thing.
 The film was released on November 22, 1991, and although it was not well-received critically, it was a box office success, taking in over $113 million.
 Huston was nominated for a Golden Globe, the film was nominated for an Academy Award, and it won “Best Horror Film of the Year” from the Horror Hall of Fame.
 Additionally, the pinball machine based on the film became the best-selling and highest-produced of all time.

 |Meet the new Addases: Lurch, Gomez, Wednesday, Morticia, Pugsley, Grandmama and Fester.|

-In the wake of all that success, a sequel, Addams Family Values, was green-lit, but producers decided to keep the momentum going in between with the production of an animated series that tied into the film.
-Turning once again to Hanna-Barbera, the new Addams Family cartoon bore little resemblance to their earlier effort with a return to the situational comedy elements set in and about their macabre mansion, located in the contrastingly bright town of Happydale Heights.
+In the wake of all that success, a sequel, Addams Family Values, was greenlit, but producers decided to keep the momentum going in between with the production of an animated series that tied into the film.
+Turning to Hanna-Barbera, who made the original Addams Family cartoon in 1973, the new one bore little resemblance to that earlier with a return to the situational comedy elements set in and about their macabre mansion located in the contrastingly bright town of Happydale Heights.
 Hanna-Barbera’s Philippine subsidiary, Fil-Cartoons, Inc., handled the animation duties on the series.

 |It's the little things that make Wednesday happy.|